 Are you looking for some fun, hands-on ways to practice handwriting at home?
 Here are some ideas for handwriting and letter formation practice so that your child is all set when they get back to school.

 First, remind your child that we write in a left to right direction, just like reading.

-All letters should start at the top of the line and sit on the bottom of the line.
+All letters should start at the top of the line and sit at the bottom of the line.
 A few letters will go down below the line, depending on their formation.
-Using action words such as “zoom across” or “zip down” can help when describing how to form letters.
+Using action words such as “zoom across” or “zip-down” can help when describing how to form letters.

 The Fundanoodle I Can Write Letters series is a great place to start with learning letter formations along with the action words.

-Review the proper letter formations with your child and work on bad habits now (such as printing letters from bottom to top).
-All letters should start at the top and sit on the line.
+Review the proper letter formations with your child and work on bad habits now, such as printing letters from the bottom to the top.

 11 Activities for Lettering Formation Practice for Home